frkl/vqakb/README.md

 * Extracting VGG-19 fc7 activations.
 * Generating VQA, Caption-QA and image-caption ranking datasets from MSCOCO and the VQA dataset.
-* Training and evaluating VQA, Caption-QA and image-caption ranking models
+* Training and evaluating VQA, Caption-QA and image-caption (TBD) ranking models
 * Extracting image and caption representations as VQA predictions or fc7 activations.
-* Training image-caption ranking models with feature fusion.
+* Training image-caption ranking models with feature fusion (TBD).

 A more detailed description will be available soon<sup>TM</sup>.